 That leads us to the “in-between” remasters.
 Remasters that I’m not entirely convinced needed the treatment, despite their distinct popularity.
 Resident Evil 6, for instance, quite frankly could have stayed dead and judged on last gen hardware.
 I’ll not judge any more because to be blunt, I could be here all day.
 Furthermore, I know full and well that there’s a large number of fans that cherish games that I personally don’t feel are worthy of making the last-gen to current-gen jump.
 So, let’s get back on point.

 Remastered returns are not slowing down.
-This year alone we’ve had a large number of them, ranging from Assassin’s Creed: Rouge, Shenmue HD, Dark Souls: Remastered and many more since released and yet to arrive.
+This year alone we’ve had a large number of them, ranging from Assassin’s Creed: Rouge, Shenmue HD, Dark Souls: Remastered and many more since released.
 Going further back than that will only show a massive list of titles, spanning the last handful of years.
 There’s clearly a space on the market for this, otherwise we wouldn’t be seeing this level growth.
 This also helps to drive more popularity and ignite hope that specific series will see new additions.

 Burnout Paradise: Remastered, for instance, is hardly the best game in the series, but it certainly hit the media and fans like a bat out of hell when it was formally announced.
 Hell, it even made the charts.
 More than anything else, this level of hype and heavy sales will make future installations more likely than any volume of fan demand.
 I’m not at all suggesting that we’ll see a new Burnout soon, but it has to be said that a thick wallet and a bigger bank balance will make it easier to sway respective publishers and developers alike.